What is Cohort Analysis?

 A SaaS company may provide different levels of services depending on the purchasing power of the target audience.
 Analyzing each level helps in determining which kind of services fit particular segments of your customers.
 For example, if the advanced level customers churn at a much faster rate than basic level services, that is an indication that the advanced services are too expensive or that basic level services simply better meet the needs of most customers.
 Understanding what customers are looking for in a package helps the company in optimizing its notifications to focus on relevant push emails that customers will open and read.

 Size-based cohorts refer to the various sizes of customers who purchase a company’s products or services.
 The customers may be small and startup businesses, middle-sized businesses, and enterprise-level businesses.
 Comparing the different categories of customers based on their size reveals where the largest purchases come from.
 For categories with the least purchases, the company can review any issues with the product and service offering and brainstorm areas for improvement that can boost the level of sales.

-In a SaaS business model, small and startup businesses usually churn at a high rate than enterprise-level companies.
+In a SaaS business model, small and startup businesses usually churn at a higher rate than enterprise-level companies.
 Small and startup businesses may have a small budget and be testing low-priced products to see what works for them.
 Enterprise-level businesses have a larger budget and tend to stick with a product for a longer period of time.

 The dataset below gives a random sample of approximately 5,000 customers of a fictional software company.
 The formulas tabulate the start date of each customer, as well as the number of months away from the start date that the customer was last active in the company’s software.
 The cohort analysis below is a wonderful tool to differentiate between different cohorts based on time.
 Note that other cohort segments can split samples by other characteristics than time.